dariuszlee/countr_face_recognition/README.md

 - Blur detection - rolling camera
 - Blur correction?

-# Meeting note
+# Meetig notes
+1. Send Avi Demos To Dr. Scheffer
+2. Performance Checks:
+    - Raspberry Pi: What can we move on and off?
-- Send email to countr
+    -
-    - cc dr schffer in email